TimITSolutions/federation_environment_getting_started/README.md

 1. Getting started with the platform
 1. Train a breast cancer detection model

-# Getting started with the platform
+# Getting started
 1. Sign-up on the platform.
-An admin will approve your sign up request after review.
-2. Clone this repository
+2. Test the upload pipeline with our sample code
+3. Develop and test your code locally
+4. Submit your code to our platform

+## Sign-up on the platform
+Sign-up on the platform.
+An admin will manually verify and approve your account, which can take a bit of time.
+If you don't get a response within 3 working days, reach out to j.geerdink@zgt.nl.
+Upon approval, you'll be find your MLFLOW username and password that you need to add to code to track your results.

+## Test the upload pipeline with our sample code
-3. Test the upload pipeline with our sample code on toy dataset (iris dataset).
+You can test the upload pipeline with the sample code on toy dataset.
 1. Login to your account on the platform.
 Copy your MLflow credentials (username and password) and add it in line 26 and 27 of the [main.py](./sample_code/toy-dataset/main.py)
- 	2. zip the code, i.e. here main.py and requirements.txt, such that they are directly under the root folder (e.g. submission.zip).
+2. zip main.py and requirements.txt, e.g. as submission.zip.
+Make sure that main.py and requirements.txt are in the root directory of the zip.
-  	3. upload submission.zip on the platform.
+3. Upload submission.zip on the platform.
-   	4. You will receive email notification with the following: the code received (the docker image is bulit after this, so it will take some time), queued for execution, execution started, and execution finished.
+4. You will receive email notification with status of your submission.
 5. Go to [mlflow.zgt.nl](mlflow.zgt.nl) to track the progress of your experiment (after you received the email notification that execution has started).
-   	6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for received your trained model.
+6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for receiving your trained model.

+## Develop and test your code locally
+1. Refer to the subset of the CLaM dataset, [CLaM-sample](./datasets) in this repository to develop your code.
+2. The entrypoint of the code needs to be called ```main.py```.
+3. Provide all packages needed to run your code in ```requirements.txt```.
+4. To test your code locally, we Install docker

+## Submit your code to our platform

 ## About this repository